 In the live auditions you will be asked to sing some music composed by Dave Flynn which will be sent to you in advance.
 You will also be tested on your general technical ability and your ability to sing in harmony with other singers.

 18. Where and when will training/rehearsals take place?

 There are 3 stages which you MUST be available for.

-(a) Once a month rehearsals in Ennis, Clare from July through October 2017.
-These will take place for two-three hours on either a Saturday or Sunday afternoon.
+(a) Once a month rehearsals in Ennis, Clare from August through October 2017.
+These will take place for two-three hours.
 The date will vary according to schedules.

 (c) Dress rehearsals and concert will occur in Christchurch Cathedral on 4th November 2017.
 Another concert is being programmed on 3rd November.
 This will be in Galway, venue TBC soon.

 19. I will not be able to attend most of the training rehearsals in Oct/Nov.
 Can I still apply?

 Unfortunately no, it is essential that you will be free on most of these dates.